 Dial-in – the ‘black box’ of conference calling

 In a recent survey by Sapio, over 50% of conference callers admitted hosting remote meetings where they were unsure exactly who was on the call.
 Even more alarmingly, 70% reported that it is quite normal to discuss confidential information on these calls.
 The underlying cause of this lack of visibility is the joining method – dialing in with a number and access code.

 Despite decades of innovation, more than 60% of participants still dial in to remote meetings rather than using software to join.
+Why are people still dialling-in to their calls?
 Dial-in can be frustrating, but it’s the familiar, easy option that people default to.
 However, when participants dial-in, every call is essentially a ‘black box’ – there’s no way of knowing exactly who’s on the call.

 This security challenge is compounded by ‘reservationless’ conferencing which gives meeting hosts their own reusable access codes that are shared widely with colleagues, clients, vendors and the like.
 These numbers and codes are used time and again, often for years without being changed, and often end up in many different hands.

 So, how do you address security on conference calls?